Random Terrain

 Space Invaders (Atari)

 A simple classic game with a ton of variations.
-I think I have played a hack or two that improved on the game, but most attempts (whether it's hack or homebrews) stink.
+I think I have played a hack or two that improved on the game, but most attempts (whether they are hacks or homebrews) usually stink.

 Spider-Man (Parker Brothers)